vippsas/vipps-login-api/api-guide/flows/phone-number-ciba-flows.md

 * client_secret_basic
 * client_secret_post

 The default token endpoint authentication method is `client_secret_basic`.
-It is possible to change the authentication method to `client_secret_post` in the Vipps portal.
+It is possible to change the authentication method to `client_secret_post` in the merchant portal.
 [More information in the FAQ](https://developer.vippsmobilepay.com/docs/APIs/login-api/vipps-login-api-faq.md#how-can-i-use-client_secret_post-for-authentication).

 #### The `login_hint` parameter (required)